ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 ### Host Packages

+Packages maintained by ev3dev are highlighted in turquiose to indicate that they are used for building applications for the e3vdev platform.
+In addition, some examples of vendor-supplied Cross compilers are listed for reference.
+Standard packages (default packages provided by third parties for the Host OS) are highlighted in plum.

 The essential components for developing on the Host are:
 * [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) or Editor
 * Cross-compiler Toolchain